lioseoane/aidl-2025-project/README.md

 ```

 ## Project Configuration
+#### Training
 In order to train or run an inference of the model you will need to follow the next steps:
 1. Clone the repo to your local or cloud machine
-2. Download the dataset and extract it in the folder workout_dataset from the following link: [MEGA](https://mega.nz/file/cchi1C7T#6QIFmEqopbOWcxgIpwTLkXptHp70v-veDmQ7pw29FLc).
+2. Download the dataset and extract it in the folder workout_dataset from the following link: [MEGA](https://mega.nz/folder/cIJEFITB#LCAwIp3KXHMGSwKg847oPw).
     - The path structure should be `workout_dataset/new_images` and `workout_dataset/new_labels`
 3. Install the venv or conda enviroment and install the libraries
     - `pip install -r requirements.txt`